derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/hardware_setup/README.md

 ## Contents
 - Prerequisites
 - Hardware setup
+	- Sensor CCS811 (CO2 measurement)
+	- Raspberry Pi
 	- Wiring of Hardware
 - Initial Setup of Raspberry OS
 	- Remote access via SSH
 	- Deploy Code to Raspberry
 	- Required Libraries for the project
 	- Code
-	- LED
-	- Buzzer
-	- DHT11
-	- CCS811
+- Possilble Frequent Errors:
-	- Wait for the sensor to be ready and calibrate the thermistor
-- Start the raspberry to send the data to azure

 ## Prerequisites
 - Raspberry and accessories
 - CCS811 and DHT11 Sensors
 - Electronics like resistors, LED lights
 - Bread board and connection wires

-### Hardware setup
+## Hardware setup
-**Sensor CCS811 (CO2 measurement)**:
+### Sensor CCS811 (CO2 measurement)
 - This [CCS811](https://joy-it.net/en/products/SEN-CCS811V1) sensor is using the I2C protocol, because of that, the I2C was enabled in raspi-config.
 The
 - Wiring is simple, the SDA (data) and SCL (clock) pins of the sensor need to be connected to
 - The SDA and SCL pins on the Raspberry Pi.
 It is based on the MOS (metal oxide semiconductor) principle and can provide a total volatile organic compound (tVOC) or carbon dioxide equivalent (eCO2) level as well as a temperature value.
 The eCO2 value is not as accurate as an CO2 value and can only be used as a reference.